National Insurance Contributions (NI)

 Statutory Sick Pay

-Small and medium sized businesses (with under 250 employees) to reclaim SSP for up to two weeks for employees who have been off work with COVID-19.
-This will not be an automated refund via the normal PAYE system since the system is no longer set up to refund SSP.
+Small and medium sized businesses (with under 250 employees) can still reclaim SSP for up to two weeks for employees who have been off work with COVID-19.

 The Minimum Wage rates from 1 April 2020 will be: